What is herpesvirus infection?

-Feline Viral Rhinotracheitis (FVR) is an infectious disease caused by feline herpesvirus type-1.
-As with other herpes viruses, the virus is very species specific, and is only known to cause infections in domestic and wild cats.
+Herpesvirus infection, also known as feline viral rhinotracheitis (FVR), is an infectious disease caused by feline herpesvirus type-1 (FHV-1).
+As with other herpes viruses, the virus is very species-specific and is only known to cause infections in domestic and wild cats.
 The virus can infect cats of all ages.

-Feline Viral Rhinotracheitis is a major cause of upper respiratory disease in cats, and is the most common cause of conjunctivitis (inflammation of the tissues surrounding the eye, especially the lining of the lids and the third eyelid).
+FVR is a major cause of upper respiratory disease in cats and is the most common cause of conjunctivitis (inflammation of the tissues surrounding the eye, especially the lining of the lids and the third eyelid).

 How does a cat become infected with feline herpesvirus?

 A cat becomes infected with this virus by direct contact with virus particles.
-The virus is excreted in saliva and in discharges from the eyes and nose of an infected cat.
-Therefore, an infection occurs when a susceptible cat comes into direct contact with an infected cat, or comes into contact with inanimate objects (called 'fomites') that have been contaminated with viral particles.
+The virus is spread in saliva and in discharges from the eyes and nose of an infected cat.
+Therefore, an infection occurs when a susceptible cat comes into direct contact with an infected cat, or with inanimate objects (e.g., clothing, food and water dishes, furniture) that have been contaminated with viral particles.